samowononi/Network-Traffic-Analysis-and-Attack-Detection/README.md

 This project shows the importance of network monitoring and traffic analysis in detecting and responding to cyber threats and also serves as a practical demonstration of applying cybersecurity principles to real-world scenarios.

 ---
+## **Skills Learned**

+Through the analysis of Capture 1 and Capture 2, I gained hands-on experience in:

+- **Network Traffic Analysis**: Interpreting packet capture data using Wireshark to identify patterns, anomalies, and potential attack vectors.
+- **Incident Investigation**: Tracing attack timelines, understanding attacker behaviors, and documenting findings systematically.
+- **Brute-Force and DoS Detection**: Identifying brute-force password attempts and SYN flood attacks, and understanding their impact on network resources.
+- **Technical Documentation**: Structuring and presenting cybersecurity findings in a professional format, suitable for inclusion in a portfolio or report.

+---

 ## **Capture 1: Unauthorized Access and Data Exfiltration**